Five-Year Extended Graduation and Dropout Data, Class of 2018

-This page provides five-year extended longitudinal graduation and dropout data for the class of 2016 by race/ethnicity, gender, economic status, program participation (bilingual or English as a second language, career and technical education, gifted and talented, special education, and Title I), and other student characteristics (at-risk, English language learner, homeless, immigrant, and migrant).
-For campuses and districts, two sets of rates are provided: rates calculated for federal accountability purposes and rates calculated with statutory exclusions applied for state accountability.
+This page provides five-year extended longitudinal graduation and dropout data for the class of 2018 by race/ethnicity, gender, economic status, program participation (bilingual or English as a second language, career and technical education, gifted and talented, special education, and Title I), and other student characteristics (at-risk, dyslexia, English learner, foster care, homeless, immigrant, migrant, and military-connected).
+For campuses and districts, two sets of rates are provided: rates calculated for federal reporting purposes and rates calculated with statutory exclusions applied for state accountability.
 Please see the glossary for the reasons students may be excluded from campus and district rates.
 The Division of Research and Analysis masks some data to comply with federal regulations concerning student privacy, the Family Educational Rights and Privacy Act (FERPA).

 A five-year extended longitudinal graduation rate is the percentage of students from a class of beginning ninth graders who graduate by the fall one year after their anticipated graduation date, that is, within five years of beginning ninth grade.
 A five-year extended longitudinal dropout rate is the percentage of students from the same class who, by the fall one year after their anticipated graduation date, drop out before completing their high school education.
 Dropouts are counted according to the definitions in place the years they drop out.
 The definition changed in 2005-06.
 Longitudinal rates for 2009 and later classes are comparable to one another.
 Rates for classes in which the national dropout definition was phased in (classes of 2006, 2007, and 2008) are not comparable from one class to another, nor are they comparable to rates for prior or later classes.

-The reports show the results for the class of 2016 as of the fall after the class was expected to graduate (As of Fall 2016).
+The reports show the results for the class of 2018 as of the fall after the class was expected to graduate (As of fall 2018).
 After the cohort was followed for an additional school year in which students graduated, received a TxCHSE, or dropped out, rates were again calculated.
-The reports show these rates on the next line (As of Fall 2017).
+The reports show these rates on the next line (As of fall 2019).

 The Division of Research and Analysis calculates the five-year extended longitudinal rate for graduates by dividing the number of students who graduated by the fall one year after their anticipated graduation date by the number of students in the class.
 The graduation rates presented include students that graduated by means of an individual graduation committee (IGC).